-PH 133 POINT OF CARE AND FUNDAMENTAL DIAGNOSTICS
+PH 116 POINT OF CARE AND FUNDAMENTAL DIAGNOSTICS

-This course provides active learning experiences and hands on training for the clinical lab assistant including lab safety, laboratory procedures, CLIA waived point of care testing and equipment, quality assurance, client services, and specimen collection and processing.
+This course provides active learning experiences and hands-on training for the clinical lab assistant including lab safety, laboratory procedures, CLIA waived point of care testing and equipment, quality assurance, client services, and specimen collection and processing.
+GRADE REQUIREMENT: A minimum grade of C is required to pass this course and meet program requirements.